-When you open the 4-3-2 Pay Vendors window after setting invoices to pay using 4-3-1 Set Invoices to Pay, the selected vendors appear in the grid area.
-When you select a vendor using the Payee check box, the program displays the amount in the Total Selected for Payment box.
-Then you select a method of payment.
-You can pay by cheque, voucher, credit card, or EFT payment.
-You can click the Change the posting period button in the top right to change the posting period.
+After selecting invoices to pay (using the 4-3-1 Select Invoices to Pay window), when you open the 4-3-2 Pay Vendors window, the selected vendors appear in the grid.
+When you select the Payee check box for a vendor, the program displays the amount in the Total Selected for Payment box.

+To specify a method of payment, you can select Cheque, Voucher, or EFT Payment from the Pay now by list.